 - information technology

 - engineering or a program with substantial quantitative competencies.

-Your coursework will also include a project-based assessment freeing you up to focus on what you are passionate about.
+Your coursework will also include a project-based assessment allowing you to focus on what you are passionate about.

-Graduating from this course may lead to career opportunities as a business analyst, data scientist, data analyst, data engineer or data manager.
+Graduating from Master of Data Science may lead to career opportunities as a business analyst, data scientist, data analyst, data engineer or data manager.